Find out what these spiritual navigational tools are. Learn why you need them to get where you want to go in the landscape of life.

 These tools differ significantly from religion.
 They do not require faith or belief in any religious doctrine.
 Anyone can use these processes to develop their full potential.
 All you need to do is follow the process, and it’s just like following the recipe for baking a cake.
 If you combine the right ingredients in the right way and you get something delicious.

 We select the best of these ancient methods for our blended learning method.
 These processes are time-tested by generations of use, and they stand up to the rigorous tests of science.
 They are repeatable processes, and several produce measurable effects on our physiology.
 These changes include increased brainwave coherence, lower heart rate, and increased skin resistance.
 Changes like this prove these partitions of consciousness differ significantly from waking, dreaming, and sleeping.

 We divide these tools into four major categories:

 Everyone can use these methods to create their unique spiritual path, and you can start with any of these methods.
 The more of them you use, the faster your progress.

 So, are you using your spiritual map and compass?
 We hope you are.
 If not, we hope this discussion will lead you to some solutions.
 It is our hope everyone finds the right tools to develop their path.
 The world needs more people who are awake.
 So, learn how to feed your soul instead of your ego.
-Take the time you need to learn about the landscape of your life.
+Take the time you need to find out about the landscape of your life.